ogrnz/year-classifier/README.md

 ````

 ### Notes
-- It works on unix systems as well a MacOS
+- It works on unix systems as well on MacOS
 - It is *not* recursive yet